jafethdc/quire-api/README.md

 # README

-Quire is a Flogg-like app for android.
+Quire is a tinder-like and ecommerce app for android.
 This is the API it consumes.

 ## Features